tinkercnc/LinuxCNC2Websocket/README.md

 Enjoy :)

-PS: you can connect as many browser as you want simultanously
+PS: you can connect as many browser as you want simultaneously